 *Access Camera: Swipe your lock screen right to left to access your camera quickly.

-*Simple Selfies: The shutter is also triggered by the + volume button on the side of the phone OR on your ear-buds, if you have them plugged in.
+*Simple Selfies: The shutter is also triggered by the + volume button on the side of the phone.
+This trick also works on wired ear-buds, if you have them plugged in.

-*Set a Timer: The tiny clock in the upper right will allow you to set a desired time, helping keep images sharp by avoiding camera shake.
+*Set a Timer: The tiny clock in the upper right will allow you to set a timer.
+This will helping keep images sharp by avoiding camera shake.

 *Focus: Tap the screen where your main subject is to focus.
 Hold the screen to lock focus.